GPT-5.4 Computer Use Review — Worth It in 2026?

 OpenAI's calling this "native computer use" and it's the first time they've shipped it in a general-purpose model.
 Anthropic's Claude had a similar feature since late 2024, but GPT-5.4 just beat it on the benchmark that measures this stuff — 75.0% on OSWorld versus Claude's 72.7%.
 Both above human performance at 72.4%, which is... a sentence I didn't expect to type this year.

 The agentic loop goes: build, run, verify, fix.
 It doesn't just do the task — it checks its own work before declaring it done.
-My colleague tested it yesterday with a multi-step data entry task and said it caught its own typo, went back, and fixed it without being asked.
+I watched a colleague test it yesterday with a multi-step data entry task — it caught its own typo, went back, and fixed it without being asked.
 Spooky.

 The Benchmarks Are Getting Silly